embergameengine/ember/README.md

 * Simple: Ember is designed to be easy to use.
 It provides a simple and intuitive API, making it easy for developers to create games.
 * Open Source: Ember is open source, allowing developers to contribute to its development and to use it for free.
 # Getting Started
-To get started with Ember, you'll need to install the Ember Game Engine package.
-You can do this by adding the Ember package to your project through the NuGet package manager.
+To get started with Ember, you'll need to install the Ember Hub.
+It can be found in the releases section of the repository

 Once you've installed via the Ember Hub, you can simply create a project, and you are up and running
 # Documentation